sajari/search-widgets/README.md

 ## Deploying

-- Update the version in package.json
+Deployment is handed via Atlassian changesets.
+To create a new release, your change/PR must have an associated changeset.
+To create one, run `yarn changeset`.

+You should never need to manually deploy, but if you do:

-- Run `yarn deploy` to create a production build and deploy to AWS S3
+- `yarn deploy` will create a production build, using the version from the package.json and deploy to GCS (cdn.sajari.com/embed).
-- If the version is safe to be latest, run `yarn deploy:latest` to point the loader to that version
+- `yarn deploy:loader-only` will update the major-version loader.js (e.g. `/1/loader.js`) to point to the version in package.json.
+- `yarn deploy:full` will do a full deployment of all files and point the major version loader to the current version in package.json.
+Essentially, it's a shortcut for `yarn deploy && yarn deploy:loader-only`.